JasmineRachel/Pahse4-Kitchen-Story/README.md

     - username: admin
     - password: 123456

-    Please refer the the users array in the mock_data.json file
+    Please refer the the 'users' array in the mock_data.json file